-Hartwick is fortunate in having many generous friends who welcome opportunities to make a difference in the lives of talented and promising young people.
+Hartwick is fortunate to have many generous friends who welcome opportunities to make a difference in the lives of talented and promising young people.

-The individuals highlighted here choose to advance the work and ambitions of others by making major gifts to Hartwick College.
-They exemplify the deep impact of philanthropy.
+The individual donors highlighted here have been recognized with “Portrait in Philanthropy” articles in The Wick magazine.
+They are among the many alumni, parents, and friends who choose to advance the work and ambitions of others by making major gifts to Hartwick College.
+Click on the names below to learn about their motivations and the deep and lasting impact of their philanthropy.

-Philanthropic support of Hartwick College is an investment.
-Hartwick students benefit and grow and then go on to advance the lives of many others.
-They serve their communities and the world as educators and musicians, doctors and nurses, business leaders and community leaders, entrepreneurs and environmentalists, researchers and practitioners, artists and analysts, and so much more.
+Philanthropic support for Hartwick College is an investment in the future.
+Hartwick students benefit and grow and then go on to advance the lives of others.
+Hartwick graduates serve their communities and the world as educators and musicians, doctors and nurses, business leaders and community leaders, entrepreneurs and environmentalists, researchers and practitioners, artists and analysts, and so much more.

-To talk about how you can develop your philanthropic interests through Hartwick College, please contact Jim Thornton, Vice President for College Advancement, at 607-431-4026 or firstname.lastname@example.org.
+To talk about how you can express your philanthropic interests at Hartwick College, please contact Gregg Fort, vice president for college advancement, at 607-431-4026 or firstname.lastname@example.org.